Saturday, February 28 2015

 - Pecatonica Valley Farm: Eggs

-New this year, the DCFM offers free recipe cards at each market.
+New this year, the DCFM is offering free recipe cards at each market.
 A variety of seasonal ingredients from the market are featured along with helpful cooking tips and buying guides on the back of each card.

 Forgot to stop by and pick up your DCFM recipe cards?
 All winter recipes are now available on our website!